 Is it secure to send donated jewellery from Caerphilly?

 Yes.
-Parcels go by Royal Mail Special Delivery Guaranteed, which is tracked and insured throughout.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Parcels go by Royal Mail Special Delivery Guaranteed, which is tracked and signed for throughout.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Can we get answers before we commit to anything?